USUSOC/ususoc.github.io/_pages/doc_quick-start-guide.md

 This is the club leadership team from left to right: Joseph Johnson, Chandler McClellan, Chloe Clemens, Daniel Barfuss, and Scott Roberts.

 * Chandler is the president of the club and oversees the club's various activities and functions.
+Not only is he the Boss, but he is a boss.
 * Chloe is the outreach and social media specialist.
 Handing everything from Instagram to advertisements around campus.
 * Daniel handles our club's various projects.
 This website, along with many other projects, has been headed up by Daniel.
 * Joseph coordinates the competitions and skill-building portion of the club.